plasticuproject/cleverbotfree/README.md

 <b>Drivers</b>

 Selenium requires a driver to interface with the headless browser.
 Firefox <br />
-requires geckodriver, which needs to be installed berfore this module can be <br />
+requires geckodriver, which needs to be installed before this module can be <br />
 used.
 Make sure it’s in your PATH, e. g., place it in /usr/bin or /usr/local/bin. <br />

 You can download the geckodriver at https://github.com/mozilla/geckodriver/releases <br />